skywind3000/vim-preview/README.md

 Calling `PreviewSignature` without any argument will use the current word under cursor as the function name and `PreviewSignature!` will find a function name closest to the cursor position.

-The bang sign is very use, think that:
+The bang sign is very useful, think that:

 ```text
 printf(<cursor position>